Kumārajīva

 Kumārajīva first studied teachings of the Sarvastivadin schools, later studied under Buddhasvāmin, and finally became an adherent of Mahayana Buddhism, studying the Mādhyamaka doctrine of Nāgārjuna.
 After mastering the Chinese language, Kumārajīva settled as a translator and scholar in Chang'an (c.
-401 CE).
+401 CE) under the patronage of the Later Qin dynasty during the Sixteen Kingdoms period.
 He was the head of a team of translators which included his amanuensis Sengrui.
 This team was responsible for the translation of many Sanskrit Buddhist texts into Chinese.

 Kumārajīva also introduced the Madhyamaka school of Buddhist philosophy into China which would later be called Sanlun (the "Three Treatise school").